 There are ekphrastic poems, yes, where you write about another painter’s vision on canvas, but what about your own vision when you’re just hanging out in a favorite spot?

 That’s the premise of what I call a “Sit and Write” poem—one that puts your description skills to the test.
-For example, I give you Charles Wright’s “Looking West from Laguna Beach at Night.”
-I love the nonchalant start he gives it in Line 1.
+Consider Charles Wright’s “Looking West from Laguna Beach at Night.”
+I love the nonchalant start he gives it in Line 1 of this poem.
 Let’s join him for a look, shall we?

 Looking West from Laguna Beach at Night